77Vincent/vinslider/README.md

 ## Features

-* Vinslider will be immediately stopped and throw an error message if the element passed in is not found or improper.
+* Vinslider will be immediately stopped and throw an error message if the element is not found.
 * Pagers are able to navigate.
-* In carousel mode, controller will be hidden if the actual amount of items is less than or equal to the amount of items to be displayed at a time.
 * In fade and slide mode, controller and pagers will be hidden if there is only one slide.
-* Currently touch event on mobile devices is not supported yet.

 ## Author